day8/re-frame/docs/SubscriptionsCleanup.md

        first)])
 ```

-That view obtains data from a subscription and then it goes to town
+That view obtains data from a `[:time]` subscription and then it goes to town
 massaging that data into the form it needs for use in the hiccup.
 We don't like that.

 ### The Solution

-Instead, we want a subscription to deliver the data all ready to go so
+Instead, we want to use a new `[:time-str]` subscription which will deliver the data all ready to go, so
-the view is 100% concerned with hiccup generation only:
+the view is 100% concerned with hiccup generation only.
+Like this:
 ```clj
 (defn clock
   []